Tirth2004-git/OIBSIP/README.md

 # 🌊 Internship Projects

-This repository contains the tasks completed during my **Infobyte Ocean Internship**.
+This repository contains the tasks completed during my **OASIS INFOBYTE Internship**.
 Each project focuses on real-world datasets and practical applications of **Data Analysis, Machine Learning, and Visualization**.

 ---